darwinia-network/crab-docs/docs/dvm-address.md

 sidebar_label: Address
 ---

-The Darwin Network is a cross-chain network developed based on Substrate, with an account address format based on the [SS58 Address](https://substrate.dev/docs/en/knowledgebase/advanced/ss58-address-format) model.
+The Darwinia Network is a cross-chain network developed based on Substrate, with an account address format based on the [SS58 Address](https://substrate.dev/docs/en/knowledgebase/advanced/ss58-address-format) model.
 In order to be compatible with the ethereum smart contract ecosystem, a second address format is introduced on top of the existing network, namely
 DVM address.

 ## Address Conversion